gregheffner/banner/README.md

 ## Description

 `banner-and-fetch.sh` is a shell script designed to display a banner and perform fetch operations.
-It is intended for use in Unix-like environments (macOS, Linux) and can be executed from the terminal.
+It uses the popular `neofetch` script to display system information alongside the custom banner.
+Please note: I did not create the `neofetch` script; it is an open-source tool used here to complement my own script.

 ## Usage